 “This research is different from previous work in a number of important respects.
 In particular, by calculating the net impact by region and constituency, the study shows that international students bring economic benefits to regions throughout the UK.“

-The report comes as the UK government finds itself under increasing pressure to exclude international students from the immigration figures.
+The report came in as the UK government found itself under increasing pressure to exclude international students from the immigration figures.
 Linda went on to say:

 “The challenge now is to ensure the UK provides a compelling and attractive offer as the best place to study.
 To be successful, we need a bold commitment from Government as it considers the Immigration Bill, to show that the UK welcomes international students more than ever.
 A key step would be to stop counting students as immigrants in net migration statistics.“